Pregnancy and cancer

 We have more information about targeted and immunotherapy drugs and pregnancy.

-Taking good care of yourself helps you to cope during treatment and when the baby is born.
+Taking care of yourself helps you to cope during treatment and after the baby is born.
 You may have treatment side effects or symptoms to cope with.
 There are different ways these can be managed.

 Sickness is a common side effect of chemotherapy.
-It is treated with anti-sickness drugs (called anti-emetics).
-Not all anti-sickness drugs are okay to use in pregnancy.
+It is treated with anti-sickness drugs.
+These are called anti-emetics.
+But not all anti-sickness drugs are safe to use in pregnancy.

 If you get an infection, you will be given antibiotics.
 Most antibiotics are safe to take during pregnancy.
 But your doctor will avoid certain drugs, for example tetracyclines.